iron-io/docs/cache/start/first-cache/index.md

 [official libraries](/cache/code/libraries) have been created to interface with our API natively from within some of the most popular languages.

+Caches consist of items, which hold the data of the cache.
+Items are just a key and a value; the key is a string that identifies the item, the value is the data that item holds.

 There are two main operations for caches: [storing](#storing_data) and [retrieving](#retrieving_data) your data.
 [Deleting](#deleting_data) is also supported, but optional.